 2. A hydrometer measures the specific gravity of each cell.
 The specific gravity tells the degree of charge; generally, a specific gravity of about 1.265 to 1.280 indicates full charge.
 A reading of 1.230 to 1.260 indicates the battery should be charged.
-The Battery Condition chart below shows the charge level as measured by syringe float hydrometer, digital voltmeter and five ball hydrometer.
+The chart on the next page shows the charge level as measured by syringe float hydrometer, digital voltmeter and five ball hydrometer.